 - Have you previously attended a gender clinic?

-- Are you taking any hormones already?
+- Are you taking any hormones?

 - What medications do you currently take?

-Specific questions about gender you could be asked are:
+Specific questions about gender could include:

 - Did you experiment with gender during childhood (clothes, hair, makeup, etc)?